We Must Reverse the Name “Scouting America”

 BSA policies that are seen to conflict with biblical standards have resulted in widespread issues with maintaining church sponsors for many years now.
 The name change is being seen as a “last straw”.

-As faith-based sponsors have pulled out, councils have scrambled to fill the void.
-Sometimes failing, watching units shutter as a result.
+As sponsors have pulled out, councils have scrambled to fill the void — sometimes failing, watching units close as a result.

-But the deeper loss is quieter.
-Countless conservative parents and longtime Scouters are simply walking away.
+The deeper loss is quieter.
+Countless parents and longtime Scouters are simply walking away.
 No protests.
 No headlines.
 Just quiet heartbreak and resolve.
-If their church no longer trusts the BSA, what reason do they have to stay?
-And if their local unit is backed by an organization that celebrates values contrary to Scripture (as they understand it), how can they, in good conscience, place their children under its care?
+If their sponsoring organization no longer trusts the BSA, what reason do they have to stay?

 These aren’t just sponsorship gaps.
 They’re moral fault lines.
-Each departure speaks to something deeper: a conviction that the program they loved is no longer consistent with their ethical principles.
+Each departure reflects a conviction that the program they loved is no longer consistent with the values that brought them to it.

-For many, the name change wasn’t a rebrand: It was a rupture.
-The final signal that the BSA has abandoned its spiritual compass.
+For many, the name change wasn’t a rebrand.
+It was the last straw.

 6. Endorsed by the left.
 Ignored on the ground.

-On the other hand, renaming to Scouting America drew enthusiastic praise from progressive organizations and commentators.
+The renaming drew enthusiastic praise from commentators and advocacy organizations.
 Editorials described it as overdue.
-Advocacy groups hailed it as inclusive.
 Social media declared it a win.

 7. It’s a rebrand in name only.
 The public still calls us “Boy Scouts”, just like they did after the last name change.